Skip to content

 CHILD 4.01: Processes involving administration and provision of universal or non-targeted services

-Disposition: Destroy 6+
+Disposition: Destroy 6+.

 Rationale: Common practice

-Statutory basis (The Limitations Act 1980)
+Statutory basis (The Limitation Act 1980)

-Primary storage location: EH and Safeguarding Case Management System
+Primary storage location: EH and safeguarding case management system

-Other storage location: Offsite Storage, Secure network folder
+Other storage location: Offsite storage, secure network folder

-Special Educational Needs and Disability (SEND)
+Special educational needs and disability (SEND)

 CHILD 5.01: Process involved in assessing and providing individual support for children who have need of special education support